Writing, speaking, and translating the future

 WELD is used if you are starting in localization.
 It is what can be accomplished from your place in the organization, but it goes far afield from day to day production of words.
 ADGILE is a way to globalize your company and it necessarily builds on what is accomplished with WELD.
 ADGILE came from my cross-organizational consulting work and it provides a strategy and view that is rarely available if you are buried in a production team.
 These are both very large frameworks and implementing every piece of them may not be possible, especially if you are working alone.

-The importance of community to implement frameworks
+The importance of community in implementing frameworks

 So the real key to these frameworks is to get others to play along.
 I’ve tried using these frameworks in organizations that were deeply distrustful and competitive and they are very difficult to use.
 It is essential for you to convince others that your goal is to make everyone successful by working together.
-Rarely will you have a top down mandate and even if you do it won’t help if you can’t deliver.
+Rarely will you have a top-down mandate and even if you do it won’t help if you can’t deliver.
 The way to implement a holistic vision is to play nice and work together.
 If you can’t get others to join in then you need to focus on building consensus before you begin with a framework.

 What can you expect from my sessions?